Credit: Infinite Biomedical Technologies

 Levay went on to receive a Fulbright scholarship to study at Johns Hopkins University and he now works for NICHD grantee Rahul Kaliki, Ph.D. , Chief Executive Officer of the Baltimore-based startup company Infinite Biomedical Technologies.
 The firm develops gesture-based control signaling systems for amputees with upper limb prosthetics.

 The progress made by Dr. Kaliki and his company, including Mr. Levay, as well as numerous others across the country, are among the remarkable medical advances supported by our National Center for Medical Rehabilitation Research (NCMRR), which this year marks its 30th anniversary.
-I am proud to highlight these achievements, which have enhanced the health, productivity, independence, and quality of life of people with physical disabilities – a key theme of our recent strategic plan.
+These achievements have enhanced the health, productivity, independence, and quality of life of people with physical disabilities - a key theme of our recent strategic plan.

 One in 4 U.S. adults—61 million people—have a disability that affects major life activities, according to the Centers for Disease Control and Prevention (CDC).
 In 2016, NICHD released the NIH Research Plan on Rehabilitation, which now is being revamped and updated to serve as the framework for future rehabilitation research over the next five years.
 Last month, the annual trans-NIH virtual rehabilitation research conference brought together over 1,200 rehabilitation research stakeholders who helped map a plan for continued progress.
 Attendees participated in a Q&A with keynote speaker Jenny Lay-Flurrie, M.B.A., chief accessibility officer at Microsoft .
 She spoke about a “data desert” in disability research and the need to include people with disabilities in research.
 To view the conference , select “Register Now for On Demand” and provide your email address.